aroberge/avantpy/proposal/idea.md

 their bicycles without the training wheels needing to touch the ground to offer additional support.
 This is what AvantPy aims to do for learning Python.
-The French word *avant* can be translated as *before* in English; I have chosen the word *AvantPy* both to indicate that it would normally be learned before standard Python, most often using a language other than English; another reason was that no project with this name existed on pypi.
+The French word *avant* can be translated as *before* in English; I have chosen the name *AvantPy* both to indicate that it would normally be learned before standard Python and that it most often would be done using a language other than English; another reason was that no project with this name existed on pypi.

 Say that I am a French speaker that learns to program using AvantPy.